KhronosGroup/3D-Formats-Guidelines/KTXArtistGuide.md

 ## Installing glTF-Transform

-[glTF-Transform](https://gltf-transform.donmccurdy.com/cli.html) is used for compressing textures inside glTF using KTX texture compression.
+[glTF-Transform](https://gltf-transform.donmccurdy.com/cli.html) is useful for compressing a bunch of textures inside a glTF model.

 1. Open the OS command prompt (or PowerShell in Windows).